arianghaedi/PPG-ArSPA/README.md

 - Interbeat interval (IBI) calculation in milliseconds.
 - Example plotting of detected peaks overlaid on the processed PPG signal.

-# Repository Structure (For Better Understanding)

-PPG-ArSPA/
-│
-├── arspa folder /
-│   ├── __init__.py          # Makes package importable
-│   ├── preprocess.py        # Preprocessing functions for PPG - Required before Systolic Peak Detection
-│   ├── peaks.py             # Systolic peak detection algorithm
-│
-├── README.md                # Project overview and instructions
-├── .gitignore               # Ignore build/OS-specific files

-## ----------------------------------------IMPORTANT TO LOOK AT AND IMPLEMENT IN YOUR SCRIPT----------------------------------
+## IMPORTANT TO LOOK AT AND IMPLEMENT IN YOUR SCRIPT
 # All libraries used throughout the Signal Processing and Peak detection (Step 1)

 import pandas as pd